Floorp-Projects/Floorp/mobile/android/android-components/samples/browser/README.md

 * **channel**: Using different release channels of GeckoView: _nightly_, _beta_, _production_.
 In most cases you want to use the _nightly_ flavor as this will support all of the latest functionality.

-* **abi**: Using different GeckoView builds based on the processor architecture: _arm_, _x86_, _aarch64_.
+* **abi**: Using different GeckoView or ServoView builds based on the processor architecture: _arm_, _x86_, _aarch64_.
 Lookup the processor architecture that matches your device.
 For most Android devices that's _arm_ or _aarch64_.
 For running on an emulator pick _x86_ and a matching hardware-accelerated emulator image.

 ## License